What is email segmentation?

 Most email service providers charge based on the number of contacts in your account.
 Some add up the numbers in your lists and if you have a contact in two lists, that counts as two contacts.

 The point is that we should managing our lists.
-One way to do this is to segment based on the last time a contact took an actions.
+One way to do this is to segment based on the last time a contact took action.
 For example, tracking the last time they opened an email.
 The last time they clicked a link.
 The last time they visited our website.
-If they haven?t engaged with your email marking for 60 days, as an example, start sending them a re-engagement sequence to get them engaged.
+If they haven’t engaged with your email marking for 60 days, as an example, start sending them a re-engagement sequence to get them engaged.

 Marketers found a 760% increase in email revenue from segmented campaigns (DMA).